Bisphenol A (BPA)

 A study that aimed to determine the mechanisms by which BPA affects beta cells found that BPA suppressed cell viability and disturbed insulin secretion.
 Eventually, the beta cells died.
 The authors found that BPA affected the mitochondria in the cells, leading to these effects (Lin et al. 2013), they are also working further to delineate the exact mechanisms involved (Wei et al. 2017).
 BPA has also been found to damage DNA in pancreatic beta cells, in conjunction with oxidative stress (Xin et al. 2014).
 It also may affect beta cells by affecting ion channels (Soriano et al. 2016).
 For example, BPA affects calcium ion channels in beta cells, interestingly in a non-monotonic manner (Villar-Pazos et al. 2017).
 In fact, BPA -- at doses that humans are exposed to -- affects the genes that control sodium (as well as calcium) ion channels, which in turn control insulin secretion.
 The mechanisms involves estrogen receptors as well (Martinez-Pinna et al. 2019).

 Low dose exposure to BPA damaged beta cells, eventually leading to their death.
 BPA in combination with the stress of high glucose levels led to a reduced ability of beta cells to respond to damage (Carchia et al. 2015).
+In beta cells, exposure to low doses of BPA results in a decrease in beta cell viability and an increase in insulin levels, as well as an increase in beta cell death (Anastasiou et al. 2022).

 An interesting study found that BPA was more potent than phthalates in reducing beta cell function.
 Both BPA and the phthalate metabolites reduced beta cell viability after 72 hours of exposure, with BPA the most potent.
 Both BPA and the phthalate metabolites increased insulin secretion after 2 hours of simultaneous exposure to the chemicals and glucose, with BPA again the most potent.
 However, neither BPA nor phthalates affected susceptibility to beta cell death.
 And, unlike other studies, low level exposures did not show effects (Weldingh et al. 2017).